AndreaMas/HCI_project_build/README.md

 The game was build to run on a Windows desktop machine.
 To run, follow these steps:
 - First, open the PythonApp folder, and run the dist/main/main.exe executable.
 This should open the computer webcam and hand tracking should be working.
 - Then, open the UnityApp folder and run the 3DHandTracking.exe executable.
 This should launch the actual Unity game.

-## Video Tutorial/Presentation
-upcoming by the end of may